- Suncoast Technical College

 Every student is responsible for keeping the college informed of changes to name, address, phone numbers and e-mail address as soon as they occur.
 Changes may be submitted to the Student Services Office.
 Health students also need to provide documentation of any changes to the Health Science Office.
 Mail returned to the college as non-deliverable because of an incorrect address will result in a hold being placed on the student’s record until the address has been verified with appropriate documentation.

-*Name changes will not be accepted unless a copy of the legal basis for the change is submitted (i.e., marriage license, court order, or similar document).
+*Name changes will not be accepted unless a copy of the legal basis for the change is submitted (i.e., marriage license, court order, new social security card, or similar document).

 Students are asked to keep phones out of sight and on vibrate or off during all classroom instruction times and when in the Media Center.
 Programs at STC will have cell phone rules that vary and it is the student’s responsibility to follow the department and/or program’s rules concerning the possession/use of them.
-Students are encouraged to leave cell phones at home as they are often targets for theft.
 STC is not responsible for lost or stolen items.
 Investigations of thefts will be implemented at the discretion of administration.

 If an electronic device is used during a test or quiz, the student will receive a failing grade and a referral to administration for further discipline.